a-l-a-z-a-r/Chemical-Mixing-Data-Synthesis/README.md

 # Chemical Mixing Data Synthesis
 ## Sprint plan 1
 ### Theme of sprint plan
+The main reason for the sprint is to have a vaiable sumilation of data mixing and a viable ai prediction system.
+The sprint will be completed when the simulated data meets the criteria given by the product owner and when the ai prediction has a high accuracy to give the paramaters.
 ### Stories of sprint plan

 ### High level design of sprint plan
 ### Project Objective
 The primary objective of this project is to develop a program, ideally in Go,